Covid denier convicted of ‘abusing’ NHS workers while filming inside hospital

 District Judge Nicholas Wattam had adjourned giving his verdict to consider the case law.

-He said Miss Williams and Miss Brown had given evidence that was “cogent, credible and without exaggeration”.
+He said Ms Williams and Ms Brown had given evidence that was “cogent, credible and without exaggeration”.

-“I have no doubt Miss Williams and Miss Brown felt threatened by Mrs Hicks’ words and behaviour on the stairwell that afternoon,” he said.
+“I have no doubt Ms Williams and Ms Brown felt threatened by Mrs Hicks’ words and behaviour on the stairwell that afternoon,” he said.

 “She was aggressive and dismissive of them and tried to record a non-consenting interview of them while holding a mobile phone.